 - Gorgonzola (PDO, Lombardy) –normally, cow– soft and creamy if is less than 2 months aged, crumbly and spicy-hot when aged for longer.

 - Fontina (PDO, Aosta Valley) –cow– soft when younger, harder and more pungent when aged.
 Differs from Danish fontina which has a red wax rind.

-- Piave (trade mark, Veneto region) –cow– mostly a table cheese, three variety are produced: mezzano (medium aged), vecchio (old), and stravecchio (extra-old).
+- Piave (trademark, Veneto region) –cow– mostly a table cheese, three varieties are produced: mezzano (medium aged), vecchio (old), and stravecchio (extra-old).

 Formaggi a Pasta Cotta (Cooked Cheeses)